 Evaluation of Lasofoxifene Versus Fulvestrant in Advanced or Metastatic ER+/HER2− Breast Cancer With an ESR1 Mutation

-This is an open label, randomized, multicenter study evaluating the activity of lasofoxifene relative to fulvestrant for the treatment of postmenopausal women with locally advanced or metastatic ER+/HER2− breast cancer with an acquired ESR1 mutation and who have disease progression on an aromatase inhibitor (AI) in combination with a cyclin dependent kinase (CDK) 4/6 inhibitor.
-The primary objective is to evaluate the progression free survival (PFS) of 5 mg lasofoxifene relative to fulvestrant for the treatment of postmenopausal women with locally advanced or metastatic estrogen receptor positive (ER+)/human epidermal growth factor 2 negative (HER2−) breast cancer with an ESR1 mutation.
+This is an open label, randomized, multicenter study evaluating the activity of lasofoxifene relative to fulvestrant for the treatment of pre- and postmenopausal women with locally advanced or metastatic ER+/HER2− breast cancer with an acquired ESR1 mutation and who have disease progression on an aromatase inhibitor (AI) in combination with a cyclin dependent kinase (CDK) 4/6 inhibitor.
+The primary objective is to evaluate the progression free survival (PFS) of 5 mg lasofoxifene relative to fulvestrant for the treatment of pre- and postmenopausal women with locally advanced or metastatic estrogen receptor positive (ER+)/human epidermal growth factor 2 negative (HER2−) breast cancer with an estrogen receptor 1 (ESR1) mutation.
 The secondary objectives are to evaluate: 1.
 Clinical benefit rate (CBR) and Objective Response Rate (ORR) 2.
 Duration of response 3.
 Time to response 4.
 Overall Survival (OS) 5.
 Pharmacokinetics of lasofoxifene 6.
 Quality of life (QoL): Quality of Life (QoL): vaginal assessment scale (VAS) and vulvar assessment scale (VuAS) questionnaires 7.
 Safety of lasofoxifene 8.
-Response to various ESR1 mutation (Y537S, Y537C, D538G, E380Q, S463P, V534E, P535H, L536H, L536P, L536R, L536Q, or Y537N) 9.
-The presence of the following mutations from tumor free DNA will be documented and part of an exploratory analysis: 1. erbb2 extracellular domain mutation 5310; 2. erbb2 kinase domain mutations V777, L755, and Exon 20 insertion; 3. all NF1 mutations that are truncating, frame shifting and nonsense or homozygous deletions; and 4.
-KRAS (Kirsten RAt Sarcoma).
+Response to various ESR1 mutation (Y537S, Y537C, D538G, E380Q, S463P, V534E, P535H, L536H, L536P, L536R, L536Q, or Y537N).

-An Open-Label, Randomized, Multicenter Study Evaluating the Activity of Lasofoxifene Relative to Fulvestrant for the Treatment of Postmenopausal Women With Locally Advanced or Metastatic ER+/HER2− Breast Cancer With an ESR1 Mutation
+An Open-Label, Randomized, Multicenter Study Evaluating the Activity of Lasofoxifene Relative to Fulvestrant for the Treatment of Pre- and Postmenopausal Women With Locally Advanced or Metastatic ER+/HER2− Breast Cancer With an ESR1 Mutation

 Lasofoxifene is a potent SERM that has demonstrated in non-clinical models to prevent and treat breast cancer.
 In a large clinical osteoporosis trial, lasofoxifene reduced the incidence of ER+ breast cancer, which most likely represents a beneficial effect on clinically undetectable breast cancer.
 The clinical and non-clinical results are not unexpected based on the results seen with tamoxifen and fulvestrant as the mechanisms of action are similar.
 Moreover, the safety profile of lasofoxifene is well established in postmenopausal women and therefore a clinical trial investigating lasofoxifene for the treatment of breast cancer is scientifically justifiable.